kaltura-vpaas/virtual-meeting-rooms/README.md

 ### Examples

-Below are examples of creating a Kaltura Session for various scenarios:
+Below are examples of creating a Kaltura Session in various scenarios.
+Their expiry time, which is currently set to 86400ms (one day), can be changed to accommodate the security settings of your application.

 #### An Attendee Joining A Scheduled Event